Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Universal Covariance Samplers

-Deriving conditions for universality in the case of random sampling is simpler than in the non-uniform sampling case, since most mathematical complexity has been subsumed by \thref{prop:2}.
+Deriving conditions for universality of {dense} samplers is simpler than for {sparse} samplers since most mathematical complexity has been subsumed by \thref{prop:2}.
 Moreover, the results are simpler and can be expressed in closed form.

 \begin{mytheorem} \thlabel{prop:rsu} \emph{ Let $\bphi$ be an $M\times N$ random matrix satisfying the hypotheses of \thref{prop:2}.
 Then, $\bbphi=\bm I_{\nblocks}\otimes \bphi$ defines a universal covariance sampler with probability 1 if and only if}